Home

 • Appealing to Values, inspiring cooperation by appealing to values, emotions, or feelings

-• Modelling or setting an example for others to follow
+• Modeling or setting an example for others to follow

 • Exchanging by giving something of value to the influencee in return for something you want